lindomarbatistao/lindomarbatistao/README.md

-<h2 align="left">Hi 👋!
-My name is Lindomar José Batistão and I'm a ..., from ....</h2>
+<h2 align="left"> Hello, my name is Lindomar José Batistão.
+I am a professor in the Technical Course in Systems Development.
+I have a degree in Electrical Engineering with an emphasis on Telecommunications, a specialization in Automation Engineering, and I am currently pursuing a degree in Systems Analysis and Development.</h2>

 ###